Picovoice/picovoice/sdk/flutter/README.md

+# Porcupine Binding for Fluttter

-# Picovoice
+## Picovoice

 Made in Vancouver, Canada by [Picovoice](https://picovoice.ai)

 Picovoice is an end-to-end platform for building voice products on your terms.
 It enables creating voice experiences similar to Alexa and Google.
 But it entirely runs 100% on-device.

-Picovoice is
+Picovoice is:

 - **Private:** Everything is processed offline.
 Intrinsically HIPAA and GDPR compliant.
 - **Reliable:** Runs without needing constant connectivity.